Shippable/docs/sources/platform/workflow/job/externalci.md

 * **`externalBuildId`** -- is the ID of of the external build.

-* **`versionData`** -- Optional, is an object which can be use to pass key-values pairs to other jobs that are dependent on this job.
+* **`versionData`** -- Optional, is an object which can be used to pass key-values pairs to other jobs that are dependent on this job.

 The [jobs section of the anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/#jobs) page contains additional descriptions of these tags.